NBISweden/EMBLmyGFF3/README.md

 To learn how to obtain a *project ID* [click here](http://ena-docs.readthedocs.io/en/latest/mod_02.html.).</br>
 To learn how to obtain a *locus tag* [click here](https://www.ebi.ac.uk/ena/submit/locus-tags).**

-Test data are located in the *examples* folder.
+Test data (maker.gff3 maker.fa and others) are located in the *examples* folder.
+If you installed EMBLmyGFF3 using git those exmple files are located where you have cloned the repository in EMBLmyGFF3/examples/.
+If you installed EMBLmyGFF3 using pip, only the tool has been installed, you must download the test files separatly.

 ### Simple case

- >EMBLmyGFF3 example/maker.gff3 example/maker.fa
+ >EMBLmyGFF3 maker.gff3 maker.fa

 Will prompt you to fill one by one the mandatory information needed to produce a proper EMBL file.
 Once the software has all the information it needs, it will process the input files and will print the result to STDOUT.

 In order to write the result in the desired file use the **-o** option:

- >EMBLmyGFF3 example/maker.gff3 example/maker.fa -o result.embl
+ >EMBLmyGFF3 maker.gff3 maker.fa -o result.embl

 ### Complete case

 Minimum requirement to launch the software and avoid any prompt.

- >EMBLmyGFF3 examples/maker.gff3 examples/maker.fa --topology linear --molecule_type 'genomic DNA' --transl_table 1  --species 'Drosophila melanogaster' --locus_tag MY_LOCUS_TAG --project_id PRJXXXXXXX -o result.embl
+ >EMBLmyGFF3 maker.gff3 maker.fa --topology linear --molecule_type 'genomic DNA' --transl_table 1  --species 'Drosophila melanogaster' --locus_tag MY_LOCUS_TAG --project_id PRJXXXXXXX -o result.embl

 ### Advanced case 1

 When you want add more information than those mandatory: Fill the ID line except the accession and the RG line.

- >EMBLmyGFF3 examples/maker.gff3 examples/maker.fa --data_class STD --topology linear --molecule_type "genomic DNA" --transl_table 1  --species 'Drosophila melanogaster' --taxonomy INV --locus_tag LOCUS_TAG --project_id PRJXXXXXXX --rg MYGROUP -o result.embl
+ >EMBLmyGFF3 maker.gff3 maker.fa --data_class STD --topology linear --molecule_type "genomic DNA" --transl_table 1  --species 'Drosophila melanogaster' --taxonomy INV --locus_tag LOCUS_TAG --project_id PRJXXXXXXX --rg MYGROUP -o result.embl

 ### Advanced case 2

 When you want add more information than those mandatory: Fill the ID line + publication and authors information.

- >EMBLmyGFF3 examples/maker.gff3 examples/maker.fa --data_class STD --topology linear --molecule_type "genomic DNA" --transl_table 1  --species 'Drosophila melanogaster' --taxonomy INV --locus_tag LOCUS_TAG --accession ERSXXXXXXX --project_id PRJXXXXXXX --rg MYGROUP --author 'author for the reference' --rt 'reference title' --rl 'Some journal' -o result.embl
+ >EMBLmyGFF3 maker.gff3 maker.fa --data_class STD --topology linear --molecule_type "genomic DNA" --transl_table 1  --species 'Drosophila melanogaster' --taxonomy INV --locus_tag LOCUS_TAG --accession ERSXXXXXXX --project_id PRJXXXXXXX --rg MYGROUP --author 'author for the reference' --rt 'reference title' --rl 'Some journal' -o result.embl

 ### Use through a bash script